More about: Lisbon in 1 Day: everything you need to know

 If the morning has gone smoothly, you will arrive at Praça do Comércio at midday, which is the perfect time to stop for lunch.
 At this point, you have several options:

-- Find a restaurant in the area around the square.
+- Find a restaurant in the vicinity of the square.

-- Take a tourist tram to the Belém neighbourhood and eat there.
+- Take a tourist tram to the Belém neighbourhood and have lunch there.

 - Take a food tour in Lisbon to discover local products and make the most of your lunch.